jmsassuncao/ATC/README.md

 First we're going to need a working QGIS environment, along with GDAL.
 * Download and install OSGeo4W from the [QGIS directory](https://qgis.org/en/site/forusers/download.html)

-After the QGIS environment has been installed, we need to resolve the plug-in dependencies.
+After the QGIS environment has been installed, we need to resolve the plugin dependencies.
-The plug-in utilizes, among other packages already present in the OSGeoShell, two external packages:
+The plugin utilizes, among other packages already present in the OSGeoShell, two external packages:
 [Scikit-learn](https://scikit-learn.org/stable/), used in the machine learning processes.
 [Sentinelsat](https://github.com/sentinelsat/sentinelsat), used in the retrieval of satellite imagery.